Resident Wilderness Educator Job Announcement

 The Resident Wilderness Educator team fosters a safe, healthy and productive living environment in the dorms, around campus and on trips.
 They oversee dorm life and work closely with the Dean of Students to design and implement residential life curriculum, including workshops on communication, feedback, identity, healthy relationships, leadership, etc. Their role in OA’s outdoor programming is extensive, as the team supports the Outdoor Education Manager in planning, preparing for, and leading hiking, climbing and paddling trips.
 Residents will also have the opportunity to identify an area of residential school life that interests them (e.g. assisting a classroom teacher or the Garden Manager) in order to hone skills that will support their career goals in academic, experiential or outdoor residential settings should they so desire.
 Resident Wilderness Educators are immersed in the life of the school and play a crucial role in students’ experience at The Outdoor Academy.

-January 2022 – May 2022 with Spring Break time TBD.
-Residents may have the option to renew their contract for the the 2022-2023 school year.
+August 2022 – June 2023 with Fall and Spring Break time TBD.
+Residents may have the option to renew their contract for a second year.
+Note that there are multiple positions available.

 RESIDENTIAL AND COMMUNITY RESPONSIBILITIES